-WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today that federal disaster assistance has been made available to the state of West Virginia to supplement state and local recovery efforts in the areas affected by severe storms, flooding, landslides and mudslides from May 28 to June 3, 2018.
+WASHINGTON – FEMA announced today that federal disaster assistance has been made available to the state of West Virginia to supplement state and local recovery efforts in the areas affected by severe storms, flooding, landslides and mudslides from June 29-30, 2019.

-Federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe storms, flooding, landslides and mudslides in Grant, Hampshire, Hardy, Jefferson, Mineral, Morgan, and Pendleton counties.
+Federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe storms, flooding, landslides and mudslides in Grant, Pendleton, Preston, Randolph, and Tucker counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation statewide.

-Steven S. Ward has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Ward said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Jason Burroughs has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Burroughs said additional designations may be made at a later date if warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.